 In gas pressure force calibration menu, the user defines how the gas pressure force should be measured.
-This step is optional, if the user does not care about the gas pressure force, this step can be skipped.
-To setup the gas pressure force calibration, the user has to define parameters such as:
+This step is optional, if the user does not care about the gas pressure force, this step

 - Start position (abs.) the position at which the gas pressure force calibration will start. - End position (abs.) the position at which the dyno will stop compressing the damper. - Reversal (abs.): the distance the dyno will go above end position, to flip the seals of the damper before going back. - # of steps/points number of force measuring points. - Speed the speed on which the gas pressure force calibration will be executed. - Halt time- the duration of every measurement step. - Delay the amount of time the dyno will wait to start a new run, once the gas pressure force calibration is done.